mesosphere-backup/dcos-bootstrap/README.md

-# Set up Mesosphere DCOS on Amazon AWS
+# Install Mesosphere DCOS on AWS using a single command

-Via Ansible and CloudFormation

 **Note: This is just a quickstart and not meant to be used in production.**